top of page

 WHEN/WHERE is the 2024 D3F?

-Plans are now underway for the 2024 Daddying Film Forum, which will be held in Philadelphia, PA.
-The world premiere of the Forum took place in New Mexico in June 2023 at The Hiland Theater in Albuquerque and at The Dance Barns in Santa Fe.
-Tickets for our live Forum events are FREE.
+The world premiere of the Forum took place in New Mexico in June 2023 at The Hiland Theater in Albuquerque and at The Dance Barns in Santa Fe

 D3F selected New Mexico as the Forum’s premiere site for several reasons: